 ‘To transform leadership at all levels through the development of a leadership culture that unreservedly sets high expectations, is impactful and challenges the status quo, and is relentless in striving for excellence’.
-Universally strong and effective leadership at all levels within the school workforce is essential to better deliver the Mission.

 The seminars and workshops endeavour to: